 If you have a soft story building in LA, then

-Soft-story buildings are multi-story buildings characterized by a ground floor or lower floors that are significantly "less stiff" (thus they're called "soft stories") than the upper floors they support.
+You need a soft story retrofit on your building because soft-story buildings are multi-story buildings characterized by a ground floor or lower floors that are significantly "less stiff" (thus they're called "soft stories") than the upper floors they support.
 In a soft-story building, the lower levels do not have enough shear walls or other elements (e.g. steel frames) to help the structure withstand lateral (side-to-side) earthquake movements.
-Earthquake Retrofitting is needed.
+So earthquake retrofitting is needed.

 Ground or lower floors that have been turned into tuck-under parking without appropriate reinforcements.
 Tuck-under parking lots, by their very nature, have large open spaces with minimal divisions.
 Thus, tuck-under parking floors could have an insufficient number of load-bearing walls.